Link

 Please check the magnetic_sensor_i2_example.ino example for a quick test of your sensor.
 All the features of I2C magnetic sensors are implemented in the MagneticSensorI2C.cpp/h files.

+Step 2.
 Using magnetic sensor in real-time

 There are two ways to use magnetic sensor implemented within this library:

-• As standalone position sensor
+• As a standalone position sensor

 Position sensor for FOC algorithm